 Our crude imports have declined, and we’re becoming a net exporter.
 We are on our way to becoming completely energy independent.

 But America’s new energy potential doesn’t stop there…

 Thanks to slowed production from OPEC and Russia, the U.S. is poised to dominate global oil supply.

-Over the next five years, U.S. shale production will meet 80% of global demand growth.
+Over the next five years, U.S. shale production will meet 80% of global demand growth, according to Bloomberg Markets.

 And hardly a drop will be wasted…